+Table 2: Reference intervals of Nittobo TRACP-5b observed in a Western European population of males, females <45 years old and females >60 years old

-Figure 1: Passing-Bablock regression of TRACP-5b measured by IDS iSYS and Nittobo in different patients: patients suffering from chronic kidney diseases (CKD), hemodialyzed patients (HD), patients suffering from osteoporosis (OP), post-menopause women (PM) and patients suffering from rheumatoid arthritis (RA)
+Figure 1: Passing-Bablok regression of TRACP-5b measured by IDS iSYS and Nittobo in different patients: patients suffering from chronic kidney diseases (CKD), hemodialyzed patients (HD), patients suffering from osteoporosis (OP), post-menopause women (PM) and patients suffering from rheumatoid arthritis (RA)

 Figure 2: Bland-Altman plot of TRACP-5b measured by IDS iSYS and Nittobo in different patients: patients suffering from chronic kidney diseases (CKD), hemodialyzed patients (HD), patients suffering from osteoporosis (OP), post-menopause women (PM) and patients suffering from rheumatoid arthritis (RA).

-Figure 3: Comparison of the results obtained in a population of CKD and HD patients for different bone markers and TRACP-5a according to their respective level of eGFR.
+Figure 3: Comparison of the results obtained in a population of CKD and HD patients for different bone markers according to their respective level of eGFR.
+The dotted line represent the upper limit of normality (-CTX, b-ALP and TRAPcp-5b) or 2 and 9 times the upper limit of the assay (PTH)